Our Board and Advisors

 Lillian has been involved with nonprofit organizations most of her life.
 Growing up in Baltimore, MD, she was part of the band and orchestra, where she met her husband.
 She began her many leadership roles at Hawthorne Elementary, where her three children attended.
 She loves to be involved with outreach that enhances people’s understanding and support of our world especially its ocean environments.

-Lillian has been part of the financial support system of a number of organizations including various community organizations and the finance committee of the Delaware-Maryland Synod of the ELCA.
-For many years, she has served as Treasurer for her church congregation in Baltimore and is excited to be involved with the Sea Otter Foundation & Trust.
+Lillian has been part of the financial support system of a number of organizations including various community organizations, and the finance committee of the Delaware-Maryland Synod of the ELCA.
+For a number of years, she has served as Treasurer for her church congregation and condo association and is excited to be involved with the Sea Otter Foundation & Trust.

 David Tomecek, Grant Chair & Board Member

 David has a history of supporting nonprofits and helping them move forward with his organizational, logistical, and analytical skills.
 In 1990, he began a long association with the Society of Fire Protection Engineers (SFPE), assisting the Chapter at the University of Maryland and then the Rocky Mountain Chapter, serving on its Board of Directors as a Committee Chair, Member at Large, Vice President, President, and Past-President.
 He is also active with the technical committee program for the National Fire Protection Association, sitting on two committees responsible for three separate technical standards.